Writer & Educator

 Follow the adventures of “Rory the Mouse” or “Sunshine” the Giant Panda.

-When Rory the mouse falls out of Sam’s pocket in Edinburgh Zoo, he is afraid he’ll never find Sam again.
+Lost at the Zoo When Rory the mouse falls out of Sam’s pocket in Edinburgh Zoo, he is afraid he’ll never find Sam again.
 ‘Have you seen Sam?’
 Rory asks, and tries to describe his owner.
-He tells the zebra Sam’s got sticky-out sandy hair, and gets sent to the lion!
-He tells the lion Sam’s got big round eyes, and gets sent to the owl!
 Rory meets lots of animals as he searches the enormous zoo for Sam.

 gemini generated image hy9r5dhy9r5dhy9r